How Seven Lakes Assisted Living Overcame an Outbreak

 As results from the state started streaming in, it became clear that the virus had spread rapidly among the facility’s elderly residents.
 A total of 31 residents, over two-thirds of the facility’s population, tested positive for COVID-19.

 Bumin began the difficult task of notifying their loved ones.
-A colleague offered to call the families for her, but Bumin decided to tell them herself.
+A colleague offered to call the families for her, but Bumin wanted to tell them herself.

 “That was the hardest part for me personally,” she said.
 “You feel like you’ve done something wrong.”